-Diesel vs petrol car tax
+Diesel vs petrol vs hybrid car tax

-This means a large portion of the savings offered by more frugal diesel engines have now been swallowed by the change in car-tax rates.
+The changes from April 2017/2018 onwards mean a large portion of the savings offered by more frugal diesel engines have now been swallowed by the change in car-tax rates.

 Diesel vs petrol: which is cheapest?

-Taking purchase cost, first year tax rate and fuel economy into account, it's possible to work out which fuel version will be better in the long run.
+Taking purchase cost, first-year tax rate and fuel economy into account, it's possible to work out which fuel version will be better in the long run.

 Petrol vs diesel: premiums and running costs

-|Fuel type and car||Price as new||Total one-year cost||Total five-year cost|
+|Fuel type and car||Price as new||Claimed mpg (and 9,700 miles fuel cost)||Total one-year cost||Total five-year cost|

-Petrol Ford Focus
+Petrol Ford Kuga

 Petrol Nissan Qashqai

-(1.2 DIG-T 115)
+(1.2 DIG-T 115hp FWD manual)